dartmouth-cs98/17f-plan-it-server/README.md

 /api/v1/published?order=trending

+/api/v1/published?order=user_recent&user_id=:user_id

 /api/v1/published
 ```

 Popular - returns a list of published trips ordered by number of upvotes.
 Publish_date - returns a list of published trips ordered by the date the trip itself was created.
 Trending - returns a list of published trips ordered by the most recent favorited trips.
+User_recent -  returns a list of published trips in order of most recently viewed by a particular user.
 No param - returns a list of published trips in no particular order.

 Returns 400 and an error message if invalid parameters are used.